vsrinivas/fuchsia/docs/development/workflows/fx.md

 a target, this combination provides a convenient auto-test loop, great for high focus workflows like test driven development.

-## <a name="shell"></a> Connect to a target shell
+## Connect to a target shell

-Most Fuchsia product configurations include an SSH server with a Fuchsia specific configuration.
+Most [product configurations](#key-product-configurations) include an SSH server with a Fuchsia specific configuration.
 The command `fx shell` is a convenient wrapper to connect to the target device over SSH and provides access to a very simply POSIX-style shell.
 Users should note that while the shell is a fork of a POSIX shell, it does not provide all features of a common Unix shell.
 In particular users will find that CTRL+C has odd quirks, and may often find quirks for sub-shell expressions and certain more advanced IO redirections or environment variable propagations.
 These misfeatures are side effects of Fuchsia not being a POSIX system.

 Nonetheless the shell made available via `fx shell` is extremely useful for imperatively executing programs on the Fuchsia target, as well as exploring